CASE REPORT

 Background:

-We present a case of a 31 year old patient in 22 hbd with low grade glioma (LGG) of the left temporal lobe.
+In this paper we present the case of a 31-year-old patient in 22 hbd with low grade glioma (LGG) of the left temporal lobe.

-Patient was admitted to an outpatient clinic with transient speech disorders for about a week.
-MRI revealed an extensive tumor in the left temporal region.
-Speech cortical centers were mapped with fMRI and the awake surgery was tailored.
-The surgery was performed under neuroleptoanalgesia with dexmedetomidine and remifentanil and regional anesthesia.
-The speech centers were located.
-Tumor was completely removed revealing astrocytoma fibrillare WHO II.
-Patient speech was continuously monitored, as well as the fetal vital functions.
-The course of pregnancy was uneventful.
-In the 48th month past first surgery, the patient underwent a reoperation due to tumor recurrence with consecutive protonotherapy.
-Currently, 88th months past first surgery, the patient and child stay both in very good condition
+The patient was admitted to the outpatient clinic, having experienced transient speech disorders for about a week.
+An MRI examination revealed an extensive tumour in the left temporal region.
+The speech cortical centres were mapped using fMRI and the awake surgery was tailored.
+The surgery was performed under neuroleptanalgesia with dexmedetomidine and remifentanil and regional anaesthesia.
+The speech centres were located.
+The tumour was completely removed, revealing astrocytoma fibrillare WHO II.
+The patient’s speech was continuously monitored, as well as the foetal vital functions.
+The course of the pregnancy was uneventful.
+In the 48th month after the first operation, the patient underwent a reoperation due to tumour recurrence with consecutive protonotherapy.
+Currently, 88 months after the first operation, the patient and child both remain in very good condition

 Conclusions: